d99kris/nmail/README.md

 nmail will use the pager specified by the environment variable `$PAGER`.
 If `$PAGER` is not set, nmail will use `less`.

-### pass

-The field `pass` shall be left empty.
-The next time nmail is started it will prompt for password.
-If having configured nmail to save the password `save_pass=1` the field `pass` will be automatically populated with the password encrypted (refer to Security section below for details).

 ### prefetch_level

 Messages are pre-fetched from server based on the `prefetch_level` config